-Brass-Plated Steel Casings: Brass-Plated Steel Casing Ammo Explained
+Brass-Plated Steel Cased Ammo: Brass-Plated Steel Casings Explained

 Brass-plated steel casings are a rare but useful cartridge type in the ammunition world.
 While they aren’t as well known in the U.S. as full brass or steel casings, they surprisingly offer the best of both worlds – the affordability of steel with the reliability and reloadability (Boxer only) of brass.

 Brass-plated steel casings are a staple of the Russian and Eastern European militaries, but their popularity in the U.S. is quickly growing.
 This type of cartridge can sometimes be used at indoor ranges, as it can be reloaded (if Boxer-primed).
 But if it’s purely a recycling facility, these cartridges will likely not be allowed.

 An interesting aspect of this cartridge type is that it fully functions like a brass casing, and is just as easy to reload multiple times as full brass.
 The electro-plated steel remains non-corrosive and is very strong – so you’re essentially getting steel with all the characteristics of brass, and this works wonderfully for this particular application.
 Make sure you order correctly if reloading, as this only works with Boxer-primed ammo.

 To check used rounds, simply take one case and give it a deep scratch or cut it in half, then look at the component metals.
 It’s easy to tell brass from other plated metals (and don't forget to toss the one you’ve scratched).

 Many shops and ranges will carry this type of ammunition, with Wolf and Brown Bear as the most recognizable manufacturers.
 This particular type may be more visible when brass is at a high cost or if there’s a shortage, but it’s almost always for sale.
 Ammo.com is a great way to get it any time at reasonable prices – which vary according to manufacturer.